 - Being overweight

 - High blood pressure and smoking

-- Having a larger than average neck, or deformity in the throat, neck or chin
+- Having a larger than average neck, or deformity in the throat, neck, or chin

 These factors are possibly aggravated by sleeping on the back.

 Being overweight, having high blood pressure, and smoking too much can all lead to poor blood circulation.
 Studies have also shown that, when we sleep on our back (as opposed to our side), blood circulation is less efficient.
-So, if people with sleep apnea regularly sleep on their back, they could be aggravating their poor circulation.
+So, if people with sleep apnea regularly sleep on their backs, they could be aggravating their poor circulation.

 People with a large or irregular neck or a receding chin (retrognathia) are more likely to develop sleep apnea.

-When we sleep on our back, a pressure is placed on our shoulder blades, and the neck tends to collapse in towards the shoulders.
+When we sleep on our back, some pressure is placed on our shoulder blades, and the neck tends to collapse in towards the shoulders.
 In turn, this can block the airways and lead to obstructive sleep apnea.

 How to Sleep Better with Sleep Apna